vatpac-technology/sops/docs/enroute/melbourne/GUN.md

 ### Reclassifications
 === "CB TCU"
-	When **CB TCU** is offline, CB TCU (Class C `SFC` to `A085`) reverts to Class G, and is administered by WOL.
+	When **CB TCU** is offline, CB TCU (Class C `SFC` to `A085`) reverts to Class G, and is administered by SNO(WOL).

 	!!! note
 		GUN does not assume the CB TCU in the absence of a CB TCU controller.
-Assumption of the CB TCU is the responsibility of WOL.
+Assumption of the CB TCU is the responsibility of SNO(WOL).
 Controllers may choose to verbally coordinate the release of the CB TCU to either sector/subsector.

 ## Departure and Arrival Procedures
 ### YSBK